 What is a vision board?

-A vision board is a tool which enables us to manifest everything that we want into building a brighter future.
-It is a reminder of the vast amount of possibilities and experiences that are available to us.
+A vision board is a powerful motivational tool which enables us to manifest everything that we want into building a brighter future.
+It is an inspirational reminder of the vast amount of possibilities and experiences that are available to us and helps us to clarify, concentrate and maintain focus on a specific life goal.
 Unfortunately, the one thing that can hold us back is our own belief system.
 It is possible to overcome this though!

 How can vision boards help my recovery?